cedeber/concise-rust-book/src/ch01-01-variables-data-types.md

 let t: bool = true
 ```

-When you're compiling in release mode, Rust does not checks for intergers overflow.
+When you are compiling in release mode, Rust does not checks for integers overflow.
 If you want to wrap explicitly, you
 can use the standard library type `Wrapping`.

 ```rust